python-websockets/websockets/docs/howto/index.rst

 How-to guides
 =============

-If you're stuck, perhaps you'll find the answer in the FAQ or the cheat sheet.
+If you're stuck, perhaps you'll find the answer here.

 .. toctree::
    :titlesonly:

    faq
    cheatsheet
+   autoreload

 This guide will help you integrate websockets into a broader system.